 In fact, Wimbledon might just be the most British of sporting events.
-The world's oldest tennis tournament, it has been held at the All England Club since 1877 and is actually the only one of the four international Grand Slam events to be played on grass.
-This year's tennis tournament takes places from 3rd July for two weeks and is set to be quite the competition.
+The world's oldest tennis tournament, it has been held at the All England Club since 1877 and is one of only four international Grand Slam events to be played on grass.
+This year's tennis tournament commences on Monday 2nd July for two weeks and is set to be quite the competition.

 If you want to get in on this year's tennis action, there are a few things you should know.
 From how to score tickets to what to bring, here are 10 essential tips for this year's tournament.
 Have a read and make the most out of this wonderful summertime sporting event.

-For the best chances of getting these tickets however, you'll probably need to camp out overnight – don't forget to bring a tent!
-If you're not bothered about getting court side seats, you can typically get ground passes for the day by queuing up just a few hours beforehand.
-Ground passes give ticket holders the use of unreserved seating and standing room in courts 3 to 19.
+For the best chances of getting these tickets, however, you'll probably need to camp out overnight – don't forget to bring a tent!
+If you're not bothered about getting courtside seats, you can typically get ground passes for the day by queuing up just a few hours beforehand.
+Ground passes give you the use of unreserved seating and standing room in courts 3 to 19.

-2. But there are other ways to get tickets, too
+But there are other ways to get tickets, too

 When to go

 The best time to go to the Championships is actually during the first week, as this is when the most matches are on and presents the best chance to catch one of the seeds (the best players in the tournament) in action!

-4. Where to soak up the atmosphere
+Where to soak up the atmosphere

-5. How to get there
+How to get there

 The OTHER Wimbledon

 The strawberries aren't cheap

 Bring your own bottle

-Alcohol is allowed into the Grounds but is strictly limited to one bottle of wine or Champagne (750ml) or two cans of beer (500ml) or two cans of premixed aperitifs per person.
+Alcohol is allowed into the Grounds but is strictly limited to one bottle of wine or Champagne (750ml), two cans of beer (500ml) or two cans of premixed aperitifs per person.
 Bottles of spirits or fortified wines will not be allowed into the Grounds.
 All alcohol must be consumed in dedicated areas, and glass is not allowed into the courts.